astropy/SPISEA/docs/multiplicity.rst

 same for both unresolved and resolved multiplicity classes: it represents the combined photometry of all stars within a given system.

-For most selected evolution models, the multiples are evolved as single stars.
+For most selected evolution models, the companions are evolved as single stars.
-To evolve binaries (does not support higher order multiples), you should use one of the ``MultiplicityResolved`` classes and the ``COSMIC`` evolution model.
+To evolve binaries with mass exchange (does not support higher order multiples), you should use one of the ``MultiplicityResolved`` classes and the ``COSMIC`` evolution model.
 See the example jupyter notebook `Cluster_w_COSMIC.ipynb <https://github.com/MovingUniverseLab/spisea/blob/main/docs/Cluster_w_COSMIC.ipynb>`_ for an example.
 Note that currently COSMIC due to being external evolution is significantly slower than the other evolution options.